South African Class NG3 4-6-2T: Natal's narrow gauge

-The line was officially opened to traffic on 3 June 1908 by his excellency the Governor of Natal, Sir Matthew Nathan.
+The line was officially opened to traffic on 3 June 1908 by the Governor of Natal, Sir Matthew Nathan.
 It was 158 km long from Esperanza where it met the South Coast line at Umzinto, to Donnybrook where it met the Underberg branch.
 A 28 km branchline from Ixopo to Madonela was added and completed on 2 February 1914.

 Manufacturer

 Commonly known as the Hawthorn Leslie Side Tanks, the second batch of narrow-gauge 4-6-2T locomotives of the Natal Government Railways (NGR) were built to the design of NGR Locomotive Superintendent D.A.
 Hendrie, based on his earlier design of the Hunslet 4-6-2T locomotives of 1906.
 An order for six of these locomotives was placed with Hawthorn Leslie and Company.

 The locomotives were similar in appearance to the earlier Hunslet Side Tank, but with larger water tanks and more ornate boiler-mounted sandboxes.
 They also had round-top fireboxes, outside plate frames and used Walschaerts valve gear.